open-telemetry/opentelemetry-collector-contrib/receiver/prometheusreceiver/README.md

 - **trim_metric_suffixes**: [**Experimental**] When set to true, this enables trimming unit and some counter type suffixes from metric names.
 For example, it would cause `singing_duration_seconds_total` to be trimmed to `singing_duration`.
 This can be useful when trying to restore the original metric names used in OpenTelemetry instrumentation.
 Defaults to false.
 - **use_start_time_metric**: When set to true, this enables retrieving the start time of all counter metrics from the process_start_time_seconds metric.
 This is only correct if all counters on that endpoint started after the process start time, and the process is the only actor exporting the metric after the process started.
 It should not be used in "exporters" which export counters that may have started before the process itself.
 Use only if you know what you are doing, as this may result in incorrect rate calculations.
 Defaults to false.
 - **start_time_metric_regex**: The regular expression for the start time metric, and is only applied when use_start_time_metric is enabled.
 Defaults to process_start_time_seconds.
-- **enable_protobuf_negotiation**: When set to true, Prometheus receiver will try to negotiate the protobuf format first for scraping the target.
-This is considered experimental.

 For example,